Carlos-Menino/Minimal_Congestion_Spanning_Tree/README.md

 T = An arbitrary spanning tree of G instanced as a list of edges in T p = positive integer or np.inf, a parameter for the descent functional (in this case the Lp congestion as it is defined in the preprint "Minimal Lp congestion spanning trees on weighted graphs" by A. Castejón Lafuente, E. Estévez, C. Meniño Cotón and M.C.
 Somoza)

-Second and third algorithms:
+Second and third algorithms (LOC_BFS and ROC):

 These are algorithms that search a good spanning tree in the dual graph of a planar graph.
-Edge congestions in planar graphs are computed from lenghts of cycles in the dual graph, this allows a local control of the Lp congestions of a spanning tree, this allows recursive methods to construct spanning trees in the dual graph that are locally optimal for the congestion problem, these should be good estimations to the STC problem.
+Edge congestions in planar graphs are computed from lenghts of cycles in the dual graph, this allows a local control of the Lp congestions of a spanning tree and allows recursive methods to construct spanning trees in the dual graph that are locally optimal for the congestion problem, these should be good estimations to the STC problem in typical graphs.
 Arguments: (G,V,p)
 G = Planar graph, in the present version we assume that edges are in correspondence with straight segments of the plane, i.e., the planar graph is geodesic
 V = list of vertices in R^2 given as np.arrays